-ADDITIONAL INFORMATION ABOUT THE FUND
+ADDITIONAL INFORMATION ABOUT THE FUNDS

-HOW IS THE FUND DIFFERENT FROM A MUTUAL FUND?
+HOW ARE THE FUNDS DIFFERENT FROM A MUTUAL FUND?

 Redeemability.
 Mutual fund shares may be bought from, and redeemed with, the issuing fund for cash at NAV typically calculated once at the end of the business day.
 Shares of the Fund, by contrast, cannot be purchased from or redeemed with the Fund except by or through APs (typically, broker-dealers), and then principally for an in-kind basket of securities (and a limited cash amount).
-In addition, the Fund issues and redeems Shares on a continuous basis only in large blocks of Shares (for example, 10,000 Shares) called "Creation Units."
+In addition, the Fund issues and redeems Shares on a continuous basis only in large blocks of Shares called "Creation Units."

 Exchange Listing.
-Unlike mutual fund shares, Shares of the Fund are listed for trading on the Exchange.
+Unlike mutual fund shares, Shares of each Fund are listed for trading on the Exchange.
 Investors can purchase and sell Shares on the secondary market through a broker.
-Investors purchasing Shares in the secondary market through a brokerage account or with the assistance of a broker may be subject to brokerage commissions and charges.
+Investors purchasing Shares in the secondary market through a broker may be subject to brokerage commissions and charges.
 Secondary-market transactions do not occur at NAV, but at market prices that change throughout the day, based on the supply of, and demand for, Shares and on changes in the prices of a Fund's portfolio holdings.
 The market price of Shares may differ from the NAV of a Fund.
 The difference between market price of Shares and the NAV of a Fund is called a premium when the market price is above the reported NAV and called a discount when the market price is below the reported NAV, and the difference is expected to be small most of the time, though it may be significant, especially in times of extreme market volatility.

 Tax Treatment.
-The Fund and the Shares have been designed to be tax-efficient.
+The Funds and the Shares have been designed to be tax-efficient.
 Specifically, their in-kind creation and redemption feature has been designed to protect Fund shareholders from adverse tax consequences applicable to non-ETF registered investment companies as a result of cash transactions in the non-ETF registered investment company's shares, including cash redemptions.
 Nevertheless, to the extent redemptions from a Fund are paid in cash, the Fund may realize capital gains or losses, including in some cases short-term capital gains, upon the sale of portfolio securities to generate the cash to satisfy the redemption.

 Transparency.
-The Fund's portfolio holdings are disclosed on its website daily after the close of trading on the Exchange and prior to the opening of trading on the Exchange the following day.
-A description of the Fund's policies and procedures with respect to the disclosure of the Fund's portfolio holdings is available in the Fund's Statement of Additional Information ("SAI").
+Each Fund's portfolio holdings are disclosed on its website daily after the close of trading on the Exchange and prior to the opening of trading on the Exchange the following day.
+A description of the Funds' policies and procedures with respect to the disclosure of each Fund's portfolio holdings is available in the Funds' Statement of Additional Information ("SAI").

 Premium/Discount Information.
-Information about the premiums and discounts at which the Fund's Shares have traded is available at www.strivefunds.com.
+Information about the premiums and discounts at which each Fund's Shares have traded is available at www.strivefunds.com.

-ADDITIONAL INFORMATION ABOUT THE FUND'S PRINCIPAL INVESTMENT OBJECTIVES AND STRATEGIES
+ADDITIONAL INFORMATION ABOUT THE FUNDS' INVESTMENT OBJECTIVES AND STRATEGIES

-The Fund's investment objective is a non-fundamental investment policy and may be changed without a vote of shareholders upon prior written notice to shareholders.
+Each Fund's investment objective is a non-fundamental investment policy and may be changed without a vote of shareholders upon prior written notice to shareholders.
+If a Fund elects to change its investment objective, shareholders will be given at least 60 days' notice prior to any such change.